 1. Uninstall Chromium Completely

 The screen issue has been particularly associated with the use of Chromium.
-The developers of Chromium as well as other third party apps have been battling this issue from their own end.
+The developers of Chromium, as well as other third-party apps, have been battling this issue from their own end.
 But that has not availed users of a lasting solution, particularly because the flickering issue has proved to come with multiple layers of complexity.
-However, it's recommended that you completely ditch Chromium for a different browser if you find that the issue occurs mostly when you’re running Chromium.
+However, it's recommended that you completely ditch Chromium for a different browser if you find that the issue mostly occurs when you're running Chromium.

 2. Use the Terminal to Troubleshoot

 This is an advanced method that could be risky for the nontech savvy to try.
 Launch Terminal on your Mac by opening Finder, and then selecting "Go" and then entering the following command by copy-pasting it exactly as it's outlined thus:

 You can replace the "Slack" in the address with the app that exhibits the flickering screen the most, but take care not to alter anything else as that might corrupt some files on your device.